nathancarter/weblurch/doc/plan.md

    theorems proven based on assumptions that you therefore must guarantee hold in your implementation)
  * create unit tests as you go

+# Unit tests for later

+The following unit tests were skipped earlier in development, because they are less important than the ones that were written, and yet are included here for the sake of completeness, and so that they are not forgotten.
+A complete unit testing suite would have tests for all of the following cases.

+ * [The tests for the DOMEditAction constructor]( domeditaction-spec.litcoffee.html) test every constructor by passing it correct parameters.
+They do not do any testing to ensure that the constructor throws an error upon receiving incorrect parameters, except one test that ensures that the action type is valid.
+In particular, no testing is done to ensure that the node must be valid, nor that for each individual action type, the parameters must be given correctly.